phR0ze/nixos-config/README.md

    $ git clone https://github.com/phR0ze/nixos-config
    ```

-2. Modify the `flake.nix` file changing the `nixosConfigurations.iso` block as desired
+2. Modify the `profiles/base/iso.nix` as desired

 3. Commit or at the least stage your changes so Nix will see them
    ```bash